Adeagbo-Olamide/AMAZON-PRODUCT-REVIEW-ANALYSIS/README.md

 # DSA-CAPSTONE-PROJECT

 ### Project Title: AMAZON PRODUCT REVIEW ANALYSIS
-### Project overview: TO analysing product and customer review data to generate insights that can guide product improvement, marketing strategies, and customer engagement.
+### Project overview: This project involves analysing amazon sales data to generate insights for the sellers on AMAZON so as to guide product improvement, marketing strategies, and customer engagement.
+The analysis was conducted using Excel pivot tables, formulars and charts for visualization.

 #### Data used
 An open source file on AMAZON
-### Tools used
+### Tools and Techniques used
--Excel for Data cleaning,analysis AND visualization
+-Excel for Data cleaning, Pivot tables, Excel functions,Charts
--

 ### Data Cleaning and Preparation
 The Data was checked for Duplicates, missing values and errors to ensure it was fit for use.